kozmoai/nebulaplugins-aws/docs/index.md

 !!! info "No class found for dispatch key"

-    If you encounter an error message like `KeyError: "No class found for dispatch key 'ecs-task' in registry for type 'Block'."`, ensure `nebula-aws` is installed in the environment in which your agent is running!
+    If you encounter an error message like `KeyError: "No class found for dispatch key 'ecs-task' in registry for type 'Block'."`, ensure `nebulaplugins-aws` is installed in the environment in which your agent is running!

-Another tutorial on `ECSTask` can be found [here](https://towardsdatascience.com/nebula-aws-ecs-fargate-github-actions-make-serverless-dataflows-as-easy-as-py-f6025335effc).
+Another tutorial on `ECSTask` can be found [here](https://towardsdatascience.com/nebulaplugins-aws-ecs-fargate-github-actions-make-serverless-dataflows-as-easy-as-py-f6025335effc).

 #### Within Flow